material-components/material-components-android/docs/components/NavigationDrawer.md

 left or right edge.
 They are only used with bottom app bars.

 These drawers open upon tapping the navigation menu icon in the bottom app bar.
-They are only for use on mobile.
+They are only for use on mobile devices.

 ### Bottom navigation drawer example